leberns/sp-hello-events/installers/hello-events-installer/README.md

 <pnp:ContentTypeBinding ContentTypeID="0x01" Remove="true"/>
 ```

+This works the same for document libraries and other types of lists with other content types.

 ### Uploading Files from a Local Folder

 It is possible to upload files from a local folder to a library or folder on SharePoint.